Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Once we got to the ridge, we had to break trail with snow knee-deep in places.
 But even with the trail snow covered, it was easy to find a route up to the top of the Nublet.

-The last steep pitch to the summit of the Nublet
+The last steep pitch of hiking the Nublet

-The last steep pitch to the summit of the Nublet
+The last steep pitch of hiking the Nublet

 Looking out to Elizabeth Lake from the Nublet